 While the common misconception is that subtitles make for a more challenging viewing session for those who just want to “Netflix and chill,” the true reward stems from what is now a proven track record which reveals that shows from abroad often take more risks and don’t rely on an American model, which is often full of remakes and tired genre tropes.

-As investment in productions abroad grows by the month, here are some of the best foreign shows Netflix has to offer.
+As investment in productions abroad grows by the month, here are some of the best foreign series on Netflix to binge watch in bed.

 Only a country with a very different environmental tradition from the United States could produce a show like Occupied.
 In the not-so-distant future, the Norwegian Green Party, an environmentally friendly political formation, has taken control of the country, and has used their power to totally cease production of fossil fuels.
 Though the forward-thinking Norwegians are on board with the idea, well, the rest of the world…not so much.
 When the oil stops flowing, the EU authorizes Russia to conduct a soft invasion of Norway and the geopolitical intrigue begins.